 We drove for hours across a dusty and barren landscape which makes up the Indus Valley.
-We were headed for Alchi Monastery a few hours up stream and deeper into the countryside.
-Alchi Monastery is a Buddhist monastery, a collection of monastic temples dating from between 958 and 1055.
+Our mini bus was headed for Alchi Monastery a few hours up river and deeper into the Ladakh countryside.
+The Monastery consists of a small collection of monastic temples dating from between 958 and 1055.

-According to local tradition the complex was founded by a guru named Rinchen Zangpo who was a famous translator of Sanskrit Buddhist texts into Tibetan and seems to have been quite revered back in the day.
-It is therefore both a very old and a very important monastery and we were here as part of our acclimatisation and cultural discovery programme in Ladakh.
+According to local tradition the complex was founded by the revered guru Rinchen Zangpo a famous translator of Sanskrit Buddhist texts into Tibetan.
+It is therefore both a very old and a very important monastery and we were headed there as part of our acclimatisation and cultural discovery programme in Ladakh.

-Evidently the tree outside the monastery is of a kind not native to the land and according to folklore it grew as a result of Rinchen Zangpo having an epiphany that he had found the right spot to build a monastery and so he proceeded to plant his walking stick firmly in the ground from which the tree we now see grew.
-Great story, highly improbable but I’d still buy into it if I had been around in the 11th century.
+According to ancient texts the tree outside the monastery is of a species not native to the land thereabouts and folklore dictates that it grew as a result of Rinchen Zangpo having an epiphany that he’d found the right spot to build a monastery and so he proceeded to plant his walking stick firmly and permanently in the ground to mark the spot from which the tree we see today grew.
+Great story, highly improbable but I’d buy into it in all probability had I been around in the 11th century.

 The monastery today has three major shrines: the Dukhang (Assembly hall), the Sumtsek and the Temple of Manjushri, all dating from between the early 12th and early 13th centuries.
-Chortens also litter the complex but appear to have seen better days.
+Several small Chortens litter the complex but all appear to have seen much better days.

-For us it was a chance to get away from the confines of our hotel in Leh and see a bit of the countryside.
-The monastery although interesting was easily seen within the hour so the thought of a two and a half hour road trip back along the potholed and dusty roads of Ladakh was not too appealing so soon after having just made it to there.
+For us the visit was an opportunity to get away from the confines of our hotel in Leh which was becoming way too claustrophobic and a chance to get out and see some of the countryside.
+The monastery although interesting was unfortunately easily seen within an hour so the subsequent thought of a return two and a half hour road trip back along the potholed and dusty roads of Ladakh was not too appealing.

-Luckily lunch had been arranged for us and so we ate in the monastery gardens before embarking on our weary journey back to Leh.
+Luckily though lunch had been arranged for us by the monastery and so we ate in the tranquil monastery gardens relaxing for a couple of hours before embarking on our weary journey back to Leh.